Anti-whale mechanisms on Polygon: Avoiding pump and dump

 - Set the limit per lock: Similar to the previous step.

-Advantages of having whales in the trading of your token
+Benefits of having whales in your token trading

-I don't want to leave this post without explaining that there are also positive aspects of having whales trading your token.
+I don't want to end this post without explaining that there are also positive aspects to having whales trading your token.

 So, keep in mind that it is not always a bad thing to have whales within your Liquidity Pool, since they may be the ones providing liquidity or a large part of it.